|Movie Title/Year and Brief Scene Description|

 When his head was further squeezed in the vice after he swore at "Nicky," one of his eyes popped out.

-Tony eventually divulged the name after extensive torture, Charlie M, and "Nicky" was flabbergasted:
+Tony eventually divulged the name after extensive torture, Charlie M. "Nicky" was flabbergasted by the information:

 Offscreen, Dogs had his throat slit after divulging the name.